fix8mt/uri/README.md

 ```c++
 static constexpr std::string decode_hex(std::string_view src);
 ```
-Decode the any hex values present in the supplied string.
-Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9][a-fA-F]`.
+Decode any hex values present in the supplied string.
+Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9a-fA-F]`.
 Return in a new string.

 ## `has_hex`
 ```c++
 static constexpr bool has_hex(std::string_view src);
 ```
 Return true if any hex values are present in the supplied string.
-Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9][a-fA-F]`.
+Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9a-fA-F]`.

 ## `find_hex`
 ```c++
 static constexpr std::string_view::size_type find_hex(std::string_view src);
 ```
-Return the position of the first hex value if any hex values are present in the supplied string.
-Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9][a-fA-F]`.
+Return the position of the first hex value (if any) in the supplied string.
+Hex values are only recognised if they are in the form `%XX` where X is a hex digit `[0-9a-fA-F]`.
 If not found returns `std::string_view::npos`.

 # Discussion
 ## Non-validating